akeneo/pim-helpcenter/content/md/what-is/what-is-a-rule.md

 # Definition of a rule

 A rule is a set of actions and conditions that allows you to automatize data enrichment.
-For instance, using rules you can automatically:
+For instance, rules allow you to automatically:
 - fill in attributes
 - categorize new products
 - set a default value to an empty attribute